-Body acne can be embarrassing and frustrating, just like facial acne.
-Like acne on the face, understanding what type of acne you have is the key to getting rid of body acne.
-Using the right products that do not clog the pores and using them the right way will get you clear.
+Body acne can be embarrassing and frustrating, just like the acne on your face.
+Most importantly, understanding what type of acne you have is the key to getting rid of body acne.
+Only using the right products that do not clog the pores and using them the right way will get you clear.

 How to get rid of body acne

-Many of us are in a routine of washing our face every morning and night and even using special products designed for the face.
-However, the back, chest, and shoulders are typically only cleansed once a day or sometimes every other day with a body wash of some sort.
+Many of us are in a routine of washing our face every morning and night, even using special products designed for the face.
+However, the back, chest, and shoulders are typically only cleansed once a day or every other day with a body wash of some sort.
 Most lotions for the body are meant to moisturize the skin instead of treat bacteria, inflammation or bumps.
-It is definitely easier to have an acne clearing regimen for the face than the body but do not let this stop you- with the dedication and right products (the same that are used on the face) we can get you clear!
+It is definitely easier to have an acne clearing regimen for the face than the body, however do not let this discourage you- with the dedication and right products (the same that are used on the face) we can get you clear!

 This means that having a regular regimen, morning and night, as well as getting in-office treatments every few weeks are absolutely necessary for a minimum of 3 months to get clear.